tcalmant/ipopo/docs/tutorials/rsa_pythonjava.rst

 Once the Java sample has been successfully started, proceed below.

-TL;DR
 -----

-.. note:: You can skip this part if you executed the Java sample following the instructions above.
+.. note:: You may skip this part if you executed the Java sample following the instructions above.

 It is recommended to read the whole Java part of the tutorial before